Armande Béjart: Later career

 After Molière's death, the secession of Baron and several other actors, the rivalry of the Hôtel de Bourgogne and the development of the Palais-Royal, by royal patent, into the home of French opera, she brought together actors from the Théâtre du Palais-Royal and the Théâtre du Marais to form the Théâtre Guénégaud on 23 May 1673.
 The combination, known as the troupe du roi, at first was unfortunate, but in 1679 they secured Mlle du Champmeslé, later absorbed the company of the Hôtel de Bourgogne, and in 1680, the Comédie-Française was born.

 On 31 May 1677, she married her second husband, the actor Eustache François Guérin (1636–1728), and had one son (1678–1708) by him.
 She became a Sociétaire of the Comédie-Française, as a member of its pioneer troupe of actors in 1680 (see Troupe of the Comédie-Française in 1680).

 Retirement

 She retired 14 October 1694 with a pension of 1000 pounds.
-Three years after the death of Molière, Armande paid 5400 pounds for a house in Meudon a suburb of Paris.
+Three years after the death of Molière, Armande paid 5400 pounds for a house in the Parisian suburb Meudon.
 This house had previously been owned by the surgeon Ambroise Paré from 1550.
-She lived there with her second husband, until her death on 30 November 1700.
+She lived there with her second husband until her death on 30 November 1700.
 Her house is now the Museum of Art and History of Meudon.